How to use display ads for affiliate marketing

 How can social casino affiliates use display ads for affiliate marketing?

-This guide focuses on practical implementation for affiliates and network marketers — covering formats, targeting, creative, tracking and optimization.
-It does not address end users or promote player behaviour; instead it aims to improve campaign discipline, measurement and compliance in affiliate workflows.
+For affiliates, display should not be treated as a simple traffic-buying shortcut.
+Its value depends on how well the ad, audience, landing page, tracking setup, and partner requirements fit together.
+This guide focuses on practical implementation for affiliates and network marketers, including formats, targeting, creative, tracking, and optimization.
+It does not address end users or promote player behavior; the goal is to improve campaign discipline, measurement, and compliance in affiliate workflows.

 Foundations: what display ads are and how they work

-Display advertising is the delivery of visual ad units across web and app inventory to reach audiences.
-Mechanics involve serving creatives via ad tags or SDKs, measuring impressions and clicks, and buying inventory through direct deals or programmatic platforms.
+Display advertising delivers visual ad units across web and app inventory to reach selected audiences.
+In practice, the process involves serving creative through ad tags or SDKs, measuring impressions and clicks, and buying inventory through direct publisher deals, ad networks, or programmatic platforms.

-Common formats include static and animated banners, rich media, native placements that blend with content, in-banner or in-feed video, interstitials and expandable units.
-Inventory appears on websites, in mobile apps, social in-feed slots and programmatic exchanges.
+Common formats include static and animated banners, rich media, native placements that blend with surrounding content, in-banner or in-feed video, interstitials, and expandable units.
+Inventory can appear on websites, inside mobile apps, in social-style feeds, and across programmatic exchanges.
+The right format depends less on what looks most advanced and more on whether the placement matches the audience intent and landing page context.

 • Ad formats: banner, rich media, native, video, interstitial, expandable

-• Inventory and placements: websites, mobile apps, in-feed, programmatic exchanges
+• Inventory and placements: websites, mobile apps, in-feed units, programmatic exchanges

 Strategy: choosing objectives and campaign types

-Align campaign objectives with the affiliate funnel stage you intend to influence.
-How to use display ads for affiliate marketing starts with choosing whether a campaign should build awareness, generate demand for content, or retarget high-intent audiences.
+Before launching, decide which stage of the affiliate funnel the campaign should influence.
+How to use display ads for affiliate marketing starts with choosing whether the campaign is meant to build awareness, generate demand for content, or retarget visitors who have already interacted with your site.

 • Awareness vs demand generation vs remarketing — when to use each